ZYGOMA PLUS: NEW TECHNIQUE - PART 1

 Radiographic Assessment of Zygomatic Bone and Sinus Condition

-(Fig. 5) Below there is a panoramic reconstruction of a 3-D Cone Beam CT file with the re-slice curve following the maxillary arch anteriorly and diverging laterally to capture the Zygomatic bone.
-This allow assessment of the maxillary bone and sinuses along the path of the planned Zygoma implants, as well as the shape and thickness of the Zygomatic bone itself (Fig. 6).
+Figure A below is a panoramic reconstruction of a 3-D Cone Beam CT file with the re-slice curve following the maxillary arch anteriorly and diverging laterally to capture the Zygomatic bone.
+This allow assessment of the maxillary bone and sinuses along the path of the planned Zygoma implants, as well as the shape and thickness of the Zygomatic bone itself (Figure B).

-The left sinus (Fig. 5) is normal, but on the right there is thickening of the sinus mucosa.
+The left sinus (Figure A) is normal, but on the right there is thickening of the sinus mucosa.
 This thickening may be related to past odontogenic pathology but is inconsequential as there otherwise appears to be normal drainage and a patent opening of the osteo-meatal complex.

-The thickness and cross-sectional shape of the Zygomatic bone in (Fig. 6) is not ideal and an implant with a smaller apex and thinner core, like Straumann Zygomatic Implant ZAGA Flat, has a particular advantage in such cases.
+The thickness and cross-sectional shape of the Zygomatic bone in (Figure B) is not ideal and an implant with a smaller apex and thinner core, like Straumann Zygomatic Implant ZAGA Flat, has a particular advantage in such cases.

 Digital Smile Design